productmanagers/productmanagers.github.io/README.md

 ======

 ### Product Management Fast Track
-Homepage for [Product Management Fast Track](http://www.meetup.com/ProductLovers/) meetup community.
+[productmanagementfasttrack.com](http://productmanagementfasttrack.com) is the homepage for [Product Management Fast Track](http://www.meetup.com/ProductLovers/) meetup community.
 Product Management Fast Track is the world\'s best community focused on tech product management skills.
 We are a space for current and aspiring product managers to connect and learn together.
 Please follow [@pmfasttrack](http://twitter.com/pmfasttrack)

 ###Blogs
 If you are interested in contributing relevant content, please write to us at <productloverssf@gmail.com>.